On this page:

 If you are charged you will have to go to court.
 You will need to decide if you are going to plead guilty or not guilty.
 You can represent yourself at court but we strongly recommend that you get legal advice first.

-We also have information about the road rules that apply to people who ride bicycles, skateboards, rollerblades and scooters.
+The road rules that apply to riding bicycles, skateboards, scooters and rollerblades.